fgx/fgx-globe/readme.md

 2013-12-05 ~ Theo

 * New index.html
-* fixed lonks so works wth new Aircraft dirs
+* fixed links so works with new FGx Aircraft dirs

 2013-12-04 ~ Theo